aussiebroadwan/docs/tabby_cat/system_design.md

 back transactions.

 Both finance and achievement systems will utilise the global system scheme.
-New users that haven't been scene will be auto added to the database with their Discord ID.
+New users that haven't been seen will be auto added to the database with their Discord ID.

 <DbTable :data="system_scheme" />